 Noon: Lunch in Dining Center

-- Extreme Swing, archery, mini golf, games in Shelter gymnasium
+- Zipline, archery, mini golf, disc golf, horseshoes, games in Shelter gymnasium

 7:00pm: Evening Session

 Sunday, September 19, 2021

 8:00-10:15am: Breakfast & Hang-Out Time (in your camp-out area, similar to Saturday)

 - Why A Men’s Retreat?
 The weekend is built around two key purposes:

 - Enable men to establish strong relationships with other men, especially those from their own local church – hang out together, share together, pray together, worship together, have fun together.

 - Enable men to grow in relationship with Jesus Christ.

 - Where will my “camp-out” area be?
 Each group of men will be assigned a camp-out area in Cammack Field or Macy Field (usually with other men from your own local church, if applicable).

 - What if I come alone?
 No problem.
 This happens frequently.
 We’ll pair you with other great men for the weekend’s “camp-out” activities.